-She was preceded in death by her foster parents, and also by her step-father, Harold Steele.
+She was preceded in death by her parents, her brother Robert (Buddy) Braun, OMI, and her sister Rita Braun.

 She was buried in the Ruma Center cemetery.